aszczi/Programowanie-Aplikacji-Mobilnych/README.md

 # Programowanie-Aplikacji-Mobilnych
-University project of a mobile flashcards done in Flutter and Dart
+University project of a mobile app flashcards done in Flutter and Dart